micmalti/portfolio/src/content/notes/Notes/tutorial/Fixing display issues on a Raspberry Pi.md

 ```plaintext
 config_hdmi_boost=4   # default is normally 2 or 5
 ```
-It can go as high as 11 but that’s not recommended unless you’re seeing issues with very long cables.
-Work up incrementally (rebooting with each change) to find the lowest reliable value.
+For optimal performance, start with the lowest value and work up incrementally, rebooting after each change, to identify the lowest reliable setting.
+While the value can be increased up to 11, this is only recommended if you're using very long cables and experiencing persistent issues.

-[^1]: If no `video` entry is present in `cmdline.txt`, then the Linux kernel (KMS driver) will read the EDID of the HDMI-connected monitor, and automatically pick the best resolution supported by your display.
-To ignore the EDID negotiation, you need to set the property `hdmi_ignore_edid=0xa5000080` .
+[^1]: If no `video` entry is present in `cmdline.txt`, then the Linux kernel (KMS driver) will read the EDID of the HDMI-connected monitor and automatically pick the best resolution supported by your display.
+To ignore the EDID negotiation, set the property `hdmi_ignore_edid=0xa5000080` .